God Blessed Abraham in All Things

-Yoram Hazony makes the case that in Genesis, Abraham is painted as a paradigmatically virtuous character because while not perfect, God has confidence that Abraham will “command his children and his house after him, and they will keep the way of the Lord, to do justice and right.”
-His case is bolstered by Genesis 24:1, “And the Lord had blessed Abraham in all things.”
+Yoram Hazony makes the case that in Genesis, Abraham is painted as a paradigmatically virtuous character.
+The primary evidence is that while Abraham is not perfect, God has confidence that he will “command his children and his house after him, and they will keep the way of the Lord, to do justice and right.”
+Also significant is Genesis 24:1, “And the Lord had blessed Abraham in all things.”

 - He can be generous to strangers.

 - He is troubled by injustice to the point of taking great risks to obstruct it (he even argues with God).

 - He insists on only taking what is his and paying for what he gets.

 - He is pious.

 - He is concerned to safeguard his own interests and his family’s.